iGavroche/rocm-lora-trainer/README_WAN22_I2V_GENERATION.md

-# Generate Video with Chani LoRA using WAN 2.2
+# Generate Video with WAN 2.2 I2V LoRA

-This guide explains how to generate videos with your trained chani LoRA using musubi-tuner.
+This guide explains how to generate videos with your trained WAN 2.2 I2V LoRA using musubi-tuner.

 ## Overview

-- **LoRA Model**: Trained with musubi-tuner (located at `/home/nino/projects/wantraining/comfyui_lora/chani.safetensors`)
+- **LoRA Model**: Trained with musubi-tuner (replace with your LoRA path)
 - **Base Model**: WAN 2.2 Ti2V 14B (note: musubi-tuner supports 14B models, not 5B)
 - **Compatibility**: The LoRA is in ComfyUI format and is compatible with ComfyUI